Blosc/python-blosc/ANNOUNCE.rst

 ==============================
-Announcing python-blosc 1.10.5
+Announcing python-blosc 1.10.6
 ==============================

 What is new?
 ============

-This is a maintenance release fixing several things, and updating vendored C-Blosc to 1.21.1.
+This is a maintenance release for including the cmake directory in distributed files.

 We are generating wheels for Intel (64 bits) and all major OS (Win, Linux, Mac).
 In addition to extensions, we are distributing library